alejandro-soto-franco/glazier/README.md

 cell leaves the lattice only by dying.

 A cell with a chemotactic sensitivity prices each copy against the field at the two sites it runs between.
-That work is a property of the move rather than of the configuration, so it never appears in a total energy and cannot be checked by recomputing one.

 | Description | What it exercises |
 |---|---|